 Ecommerce is becoming increasingly lucrative, so look for payment processors that will offer reasonably priced payment gateway services.

 It’s finally time to get started with payment processing.
-And that means you have to do a lot of shopping around.
+And that means you have to shop around.

-In this section, we’ll go over a process for collecting and analyzing quotes that makes shopping around more efficient.
+In this section, we’ll go over an efficient process for collecting and analyzing quotes.

 - First, make a list of references for processors, or find payment processing companies with excellent reviews.